On pattern avoidance in matchings and involutions: Introduction

 In this paper we study $\fkF$-avoidance and a generalization for $\fkI$ we call \textbf{$\fkI$-avoidance}.
 A variant of $\fkI$-avoidance appears in work of McGovern~\cite{mcgovern2011closures} as a tool for classifying when certain algebraic varieties are smooth or rationally smooth.
 The first usage of $\fkI$-avoidance we are aware of is in recent work by the Hamaker, Marberg and Pawlowski~\cite{hamaker2018involution,hamaker2019schur}, where it is used to classify algebraic properties of certain polynomials associated to involutions.

-\begin{definition} We define \textbf{$\fkI$-containment} as the transitive closure on $\fkI$ of the following three relations: $\rho$ is less than $\tau$ if it can be obtained by \begin{enumerate} \item deleting a 2-cycle from $\tau$ and standardizing, \item deleting a fixed point from $\tau$ and standardizing; \item deleting one entry from the 2-cycle $(i,i+1)$ and standardizing. \end{enumerate} Relation (3) converts a 2-cycle to a fixed point.
-Note for $(i,i+1)$ a 2-cycle in $\tau$ that (1) can be expressed as an application of (3) followed by (2), hence (1) is only sometimes a cover relation.
-For $\tau, \rho \in \fkI$, we say $\tau$ $\fkI$-avoids $\rho$ if it does not $\fkI$-contain it.
-For example, $\tau=21647358 =(12)(36)(4)(57)(8)$ $\fkI$-contains the involution $\rho=1432 = (1)(24)(3)$ since $\rho$ can be obtained from $\tau$ by deleting the 2-cycle $(57)$, the fixed point $(8)$ and one entry from the 2-cycle $(12)$, then standardizing.
-However, $\tau$ $\fkI$-avoids the involution $3412$ despite containing it in the ordinary sense.
-Note each of the deletions used to obtain $\rho$ from $\tau$ is a cover relation in the $\fkI$-containment poset.
+\begin{definition} We define \textbf{$\fkI$-containment} as the transitive closure on $\fkI$ of the following three relations: $\rho$ is less than $\tau$ if it can be obtained by \begin{enumerate} \item deleting a 2-cycle from $\tau$ and standardizing, \item deleting a fixed point from $\tau$ and standardizing; \item deleting one entry from the 2-cycle $(i,i+1)$ and standardizing. \end{enumerate} Relation (3) converts a 2-cycle to a fixed point, but note that it applies only to a 2-cycle whose entries are adjacent.
+For a 2-cycle $(i,i+1)$ in $\tau$, note that an application of (1) can be expressed as an application of (3) followed by (2), hence (1) is only sometimes a cover relation.
+For $\tau, \rho \in \fkI$, we say $\tau$ \textbf{$\fkI$-avoids} $\rho$ if it does not $\fkI$-contain it.
+Finally, for $\cT \subseteq \fkI$, let $\fkI(\cT)$ be the set of involutions that $\fkI$-avoid every $\tau \in \cT$.

-Restricting $\fkI$-containment to $\fkF$, we obtain \textbf{$\fkF$-containment}.
-Define $\fkF$-avoidance analogously.
-Here, only relation (1) is applicable since there are no fixed points.

 \end{definition}